Copper hits six-week high on prospects for more US-Iran peace talks

 Copper prices scaled their highest in six weeks on Tuesday on optimism about the possibility of U.S.-Iran peace talks restarting and due to a weaker dollar.

-Negotiating teams from the U.S. and Iran could return to Islamabad later this week, five sources told Reuters.
+Negotiating teams from the U.S. and Iran could return to Islamabad this week to resume talks to end the war, sources told Reuters.

 "Optimism that the US and Iran could restart peace talks is helping reverse some of the pressure metals faced recently from fears of surging energy costs and weaker economic growth," said Ewa Manthey, commodities strategist at ING.